avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

   // ID of the tx that created the validator being removed/rewarded TxID ids.ID `serialize:"true" json:"txID"`

-  // End time of the validator.
+  // End time of the validation cycle.
   Timestamp uint64 `serialize:"true" json:"timestamp"`

   unsignedBytes []byte // Unsigned byte representation of this data